patbl/colemak-evil/README.md

 Here are a few of the main differences from Shai's mappings:

-* The only Vim mapping that works in instert mode is Esc (this avoids conflicts with Emacs's shortucts).
+* The only Vim mapping that works in insert mode is Esc (this avoids conflicts with Emacs's shortucts).
+* Tab in insert mode doesn't take you into normal mode.
 * Folding and several other features aren't implemented.
-* Tab in insert mode doesn't take you into normal mode.

 There are also some Vim features that haven't yet been implemented in Evil.
 You'll probably have to add quite a few of your own mappings to